Common Orthodontic FAQs

 Braces usually don’t hurt.
 You may feel a small amount of discomfort for a couple days as your teeth, gums, cheeks, and mouth get used to your new braces.

 With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth healthy and clean.
 Brushing regularly will help remove any food that may be caught between the braces.

 You should also floss daily to get in between your braces where your brush isn't able to reach.
-Dr. Daniel or Dr. Jones can show you how to properly brush and floss once your braces are placed.
+Dr. Daniel, Dr. Jones, or Dr. Walker can show you how to properly brush and floss once your braces are placed.

 Yes!
 Once you have braces, it's more important than ever that you visit your dentist regularly.
 Food may be caught in places that your toothbrush can't reach.
 This causes bacteria to build up that can lead to cavities, gingivitis, and gum disease.